Canada–Ireland relations: History

-In 1948 the Taoiseach (head of government) of Ireland, John A. Costello, was visiting Canada when he announced that Ireland would declare itself a republic.
-The reason why he chose to make the announcement in Canada is a subject of debate.
+In 1948, the Taoiseach (head of government) of Ireland, John A. Costello, was visiting Canada when he announced that Ireland would declare itself a republic.
+The reason why he chose to announce in Canada is a subject of debate.
 It may have been that Costello was offended by the behaviour of the Governor General of Canada, Harold Alexander, 1st Earl Alexander of Tunis, who was of Northern Irish descent and who allegedly placed symbols of Northern Ireland, notably a replica of the famous Roaring Meg cannon used in the Siege of Derry, before an affronted Costello at a state dinner.
-What is certain is that the prior arrangement whereby toasts to the king (symbolising Canada) and the president (representing Ireland) were to be proposed, was broken.
-Only a toast to the king was proposed, to the fury of the Irish delegation.
-Shortly afterwards Costello announced the plan to declare the republic.
+What is certain is that the prior arrangement, whereby toasts to the king (symbolising Canada) and the president (representing Ireland) were to be proposed, was broken.
+Only a toast to the king was proposed to the fury of the Irish delegation.
+Shortly afterwards, Costello announced the plan to declare the republic.
 Other explanations for the announcement being made at this time have been offered, including the idea that the change was already planned and an Irish newspaper was about to "break" the story.
-Whatever the reason the Republic of Ireland Act 1948 soon passed with support from all parties.
+Whatever the reason, the Republic of Ireland Act 1948 soon passed with support from all parties.

-In 1986, Canadian Prime Minister Brian Mulroney announced that Canada would contribute up to $10 million over 10 years to Northern Ireland and the Republic of Ireland for economic and social development programs.
+In 1986, Canadian prime minister Brian Mulroney announced that Canada would contribute up to $10 million over 10 years to Northern Ireland and the Republic of Ireland for economic and social development programs.
 In recent times Canada has been an active supporter of the Northern Ireland peace process as symbolised by former Canadian Chief of the Defence Staff John de Chastelain heading the Independent International Commission on Decommissioning.
+In August 2017, Taoiseach Leo Varadkar travelled to Canada and joined Canadian prime minister Justin Trudeau in the Montréal Pride Parade.

-In August 2017, Taoiseach Leo Varadkar travelled to Canada and joined Canadian Prime Minister Justin Trudeau in the Montréal Pride Parade.
+In June 2026, Canadian prime minister Mark Carney paid a visit to Ireland and met with Taoiseach Micheál Martin.